luoyi0313/luoyi0313.github.io/en/README.md

 As the desirable qualities suggest, critical thinking depends on mental discipline.
 Effective thinkers exert control over their mental life, direct their thoughts rather than being directed by them, and withhold their endorsement of any idea—even their own—until they have tested and confirmed it.
 John Dewey equated this mental discipline with freedom.
 That is, he argued that people who do not have it are not free persons but slaves to whim or circumstance:

 > If a man’s actions are not guided by thoughtful conclusions, then they are guided by inconsiderate impulse, unbalanced appetite, caprice, or the circumstances of the moment.
 To cultivate unhindered, unreflective external activity is to foster enslavement, for it leaves the person at the mercy of appetite, sense, and circumstance.

+### 2.4 The Role of Intuition

+Intuition is commonly defined as immediate perception or comprehension of something—that is, sensing or understanding something _without the use of reasoning._ Some everyday experiences seem to support this definition.
+You may have met a stranger and instantly “known” that you would be partners for life.
+When a car salesman told you that the price he was quoting you was his final, rock-bottom price, your intuition may have told you he was lying.
+On the first day of a particular course, you may have had a strong sense that you would not do well in it.

+Some important discoveries seem to have occurred instantaneously.
+For example, the German chemist Kekule found the solution to a difficult chemical problem intuitively.
+He was very tired when he slipped into a daydream.
+The image of a snake swallowing its tail came to him—and that provided the clue to the structure of the benzene molecule, which is a ring, rather than a chain, of atoms.
+The German writer Goethe had been experiencing great difficulty organizing a large mass of material for one of his works when he learned of the tragic suicide of a close friend.
+At that very instant, the plan for organizing his material occurred to him in detail.
+The English writer Samuel Taylor Coleridge (you may have read his _Rime of the Ancient Mariner_ in high school) awoke from a dream with 200–300 lines of a new and complex poem clearly in mind.

+Such examples seem to suggest that intuition is very different from reasoning and is not influenced by it.
+But before accepting that conclusion, consider these facts:

+> Breakthrough ideas favor trained, active minds.
+It is unusual for someone totally untrained in a subject to make a significant new discovery about it.
+Thus, if Kekule had been a plumber, Goethe a book keeper, and Coleridge a hairdresser, they would almost certainly not have received the intuitions for which they are famous.
+>
+> Some intuitions eventually prove to be mistaken.
+That attractive stranger may turn out to be not your lifelong partner but a person for whom you develop a strong dislike.
+The car salesman’s final price may have proved to be exactly that.
+And instead of doing poorly in that course, you may have done well.
+>
+> It is difficult to make an overall assessment of the quality of our intuitions because we tend to forget the ones that prove mistaken in much the same way a gambler forgets his losses.

+These facts have led some scholars to conclude that intuition is simply a consequence of thinking.
+They would say that something about the stranger appealed to you, something the salesman said or did suggested insincerity, something about the professor frightened you.
+In each case, they would explain, you made a quick decision—so quick, in fact, that you were unaware that you’d been thinking.
+In the case of the break through ideas, the scholars would say that when people become engrossed in problems or issues, their unconscious minds often continue working on them long after they have turned their attention elsewhere.
+Thus, when an insight seems to come “out of nowhere,” it is actually a delayed result of thinking.

+Which view of intuitions is the correct one?
+Are intuitions different from and independent of thinking or not?
+Perhaps, for now, the most prudent answer is that sometimes they are independent and sometimes they are not; we can’t be sure when they are, and therefore it is imprudent to rely on them.